-When markets become volatile and sweeping regulation throws traditional rules about plan distributions and loans out the window, sponsors and participants want answers around what they can and should do.
+When markets become volatile and sweeping regulation throws traditional rules about plan distributions and loans out the window, employers and savers want answers about what they can and should do.
 Show clients how your expertise in understanding financial markets, investment strategy, and new regulation is of particular value in times of market volatility.
 You can approach clients with heightened sensitivity to their problems by showing them ways to save money on their plans, alternatives to plan terminations, and what the new provisions mean for them.
-Katrina Bell noted this was the first thing her team at ZUNA did when the CARES Act rolled out saying, “We were really able to get in there, reviewing contracts for clients, reviewing plans documents, and then consulting with them on how to implement all these provisions and the CARES Act, if they’re appropriate for their business.”
+Katrina Bell noted this was the first thing her team at ZUNA did when the CARES Act rolled out, saying, “We were really able to get in there, reviewing contracts for clients, reviewing plans documents, and then consulting with them on how to implement all these provisions and the CARES Act, if they’re appropriate for their business.”

 Given the financial and emotional strains of the time, additional administrative work and fiduciary obligations are the last thing any HR department wants to worry about, especially in the SMB space.
 While these three tips are ways retirement advisors add value throughout the entire year, they become increasingly important during uncertain times.
 As an advisor, you can offer immense support by simply giving clients a call to remind them of the stability you offer amid a time of instability.